simelation/simhub-plugins/packages/simhub-sli-plugin/README.md

 Configuration is available in SimHub at `Additional Plugins` then the `SLI Plugin` tab.

+When a supported device is first plugged in, it should appear in the UI under the `DEVICES` list.
+At this point, the device is not controlled by the plugin; it needs to be told to do that by hitting the toggle button next to `Unmanaged` in the header.

+The status should now change to `Available` and the full configuration UI will appear.

+Note that hitting the toggle button again will tell the plugin to stop managing the device (the status will go back to `Unmanaged`) and settings for that device will be deleted.

+If you have multiple devices, you can collapse the UI for a particular device that is being managed by clicking anywhere on the header other than the toggle button.

+If a managed device is unplugged, the UI for it will still be visible but you won't be able to edit any settings.

 ### Display brightness

 Brightness can be controlled by a rotary switch or from the UI.
 Press `Learn rotary switch` under `Display Brightness`